saswatdavid/Human-Activity-Recognition-Practical-Machine-Learning/README.md

 # Human Activity Recognition - Practical Machine Learning
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, data is collected from accelerometers on the belt, forearm, arm, and dumbell of 6 participants - asked to perform barbell lifts in 5 different ways - correctly and incorectly.
-The goal of this project is to predict the manner in which they did the exercise, i.e. Class A to E.

-This is done as the course project of Practical Machine Learning course offered by John Hopkins University on Coursera.
+Predicting quality of barbell lifts - classified from A to E, using data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
+Done as the course project of Practical Machine Learning course offered by John Hopkins University on Coursera.

 ## Data Source
 [Wayback Machine - Internet Archive](http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har "Wayback Machine - Internet Archive")